Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_313.md

 * Under-subscription in any category (except QIB Category) is allowed to be met with spillover from any other category or combination of categories at the discretion of the Issuer and the in consultation with the BRLM and the Designated Stock Exchange and in accordance with the SEBI ICDR Regulations.
 Unsubscribed portion in QIB Category is not available for subscription to other categories.

-* In case of under subscription in the Issue, spill-over to the extent of such under-subscription may be permitted.
+* In case of under subscription in the Issue, spill-over to the extent of such under-subscription may be permitted

+310